A5hleyRich/wordpress-ansible/README.md

 # WordPress Ansible

 This repository contains a playbook for provisioning modern hosting environments geared towards WordPress.
-It's based on [Hosting WordPress Yourself](https://deliciousbrains.com/hosting-wordpress-setup-secure-virtual-server/) and [WordPress Nginx](https://github.com/A5hleyRich/wordpress-nginx).
+It's based on [How to Install WordPress on Ubuntu 18.04](https://deliciousbrains.com/hosting-wordpress-setup-secure-virtual-server/) and [WordPress Nginx](https://github.com/A5hleyRich/wordpress-nginx).
 The following is handled out of the box:

 * User setup
 * SSH hardening